royalapplications/beyondnet/README.md

 Sometimes you need to box primitives in .NET to use them in a more "generic" context.
 For instance, if you have an array of `System.Object`'s (`object[]`) and want to store integers (`int`, `long`, etc.) in it you need to box them.
 In C# this is handled transparently or explicitly if you cast for example, an `int` to an `object` (`var intAsObj = (object)5`).

-In the generated bindings, you always have to do this explicitly and we provide helper functions in C and Swift for that task.
+In the generated bindings, you always have to do this explicitly and we provide helper functions in C and Swift for exactly that task.
 For instance, to convert a C `int32_t` to a `System_Object_t` and back again you can do this:

 ```c